 Attributes: Health Studies Elective, Service Learning

 480 Seminar in Advanced Topics

 Advanced seminar in which students become actively engaged in reading about, reviewing, and discussing selected topics of importance in the discipline.
 Recent advanced topics courses have included The Psychology of Law and Medicine, Psychopharmacology, The Psychology of Groups, and Psychology of Identification.

 Prerequisites: 210 & 211.
 Attributes: Social Sciences

 Public Speaking

-COURSES
+Courses

 101 Introduction to Public Speaking

 An introduction to public speaking addressing the construction and delivery of both informative and persuasive speeches.
 Students will receive training in (and will practice) overcoming anxiety, gathering and presenting information, determining and responding to audience preferences, and incorporating rhetorical tools to enhance persuasion.

 Quantitative Economics

-See Economics.
+Major

+ECONOMICS

+11 courses Core Requirements: ECON 111, 112, 268, 278, 288

+MATH Requirements: MATH 121 or 225 or INBM 220 MATH 170

+Elective Requirements: